OwElko/InstaAutoPoster/README.md

 -- "Caption-text" will be used to search for a description file in the same folder with the name "Caption-text.txt" -- If the description file is not found "Caption-text" is what you will see under your photo in IG (eg. "Caption text") -- Only _jpg_ files are processed
-- list of posted photos stored in _pics.txt_ (in order not to post one photo several times)
+- list of posted photos stored in _posted.txt_ (in order not to post one photo several times)
 - frequency of posting is determined by
 ```
 timeout = 24*60*60 # 24 hours